cppbuildenv/buildenv/README.md

 ## Introduction

-BuildEnv is a Go language-based C/C++ package manager that does not require mastering additional scripting languages.
-It is designed to simplify package management with JSON format.
-This package manager is built on CMake, complementing it by solving issues related to compilation, package management, and toolchain resource binding in cross-compilation environments across multiple architectures.
+**BuildEnv** is a Go language-based C/C++ package manager that does not require mastering additional program languages.
+It is designed to simplify package management with JSON only.
+This package manager works with CMake, with this you can download and setup toolchain, rootfs and tools automacally, then cross-compilation third-party projects in multiple architectures.

 ## Background

-For a long time, CMake has only provided functions like find_package and find_program, but it lacks package management capabilities, especially in the following areas:
+For a long time, CMake has only provided functions like `find_package` and `find_program`, but it lacks package management capabilities, especially in the following areas:

 1. The acquisition and environment configuration of tools required for compilation, such as toolchains, rootfs, CMake, nasm, etc., all of which need to be manually installed and configured in environment variables.
 2. The installation directories of third-party libraries and dependency library search directories are not uniformly managed, requiring manual configuration.